 Getting The Data In Early Is Key

-Some financial aid is given on a first-come, first-served basis.
-If you wait too long, you may diminish your chance of receiving aid.
-Beginning in 2017, you’ll be able to apply for FAFSA as early as October 1 (instead of January 1 as you may have done in the past).
-This earlier submission date will give you more time to complete the FAFSA before college deadlines approach, which means more time to compare schools and more certainty.
+Submit the FAFSA as soon as possible because many colleges and states award aid on a first-come, first-served basis.
+Remember that beginning in 2017, the FAFSA can be submitted as early as October 1 (instead of January 1 as you may have done in the past.)
+This earlier submission date gives you more time to complete the FAFSA before college deadlines approach, which means more time to compare schools and more certainty.
 Start applying as early as possible!

 Tax Data Has Changed

 Along with earlier application dates, you can now use previous tax information from two years ago.
 This means there is no need for estimates and most people will be able to automatically import tax information directly into the FAFSA.
-Below are some of the changes that have been made to FAFSA for 2017-18.
+Below are important details and deadlines related to the tax information that is required:

 Stay On Top Of FAFSA Deadlines